algorandfoundation/ARCs/ARCs/arc-00xx.md

 > that Smart ASA holders cannot reset their `frozen` flag by clearing out their state
 > at the controlling Smart Contract.

+TODO: Add getter to check if someone is frozen.

 ### Asset Destroy

 ```json